citusdata/citus_docs/tutorials/multi-tenant-tutorial.rst

 Creating tables
 ---------------

-To get started, you can first connect to the Citus co-ordinator using psql.
+To start, you can first connect to the Citus co-ordinator using psql.

 **If you are using Citus Cloud**, you can connect by specifying the connection string (URL in the formation details):